 Dr. Rohrer is well published, funded by federal, private and commercial entities, has mentored >55 trainees, and is a sought-after speaker both nationally and internationally.
 She holds 11 U.S. and international patents, with an additional 24 applications pending.
 Her IP provided the foundation for three start-up companies, one of which she co-founded.
 In addition, she serves as a consultant for multiple companies and is a member of 3 scientific advisory boards.

 Finally, Dr. Rohrer is a Foundation Fighting Blindness Scientific Advisory Board member, member of multiple professional societies, including ARVO, ISER, and the NY Academy of Science, and elected member of the National Academy of Inventors.

 The Ernst H. Bárány Prize will be awarded during the Plenary Lecture on Tuesday, September 11, 10:30-12:00, Hall 1A.

-The title of his lecture is: Complement-Activation and Age-Related Macular Degeneration: Mechanisms, Treatments and Diagnostics
+The title of her lecture is: Complement-Activation and Age-Related Macular Degeneration: Mechanisms, Treatments and Diagnostics

 Paul L. Kaufman, MD